Azure/Azure-Sentinel/README.md

 A wrong format or missing attributes will result with an informative check failure, which should guide you through the resolution of the issue, but make sure to look into the format of already approved detection.

 ### Run Detection Schema Validation Locally
-In order to run the kql validation before submitting Pull Request in you local machine:
+In order to run the KQL validation before submitting Pull Request in you local machine:
 * You need to have **.Net Core 3.1 SDK** installed [How to download .Net](https://dotnet.microsoft.com/download) (Supports all platforms)
 * Open Shell and navigate to  `Azure-Sentinel\\.script\tests\DetectionTemplateSchemaValidation\`
 * Execute `dotnet test`